Are financial advisors prepared for the greatest transfer of wealth in history?

 A few of the topics employees should be well-versed in include big data and analytics, machine learning, automating business processes, blockchain, the Internet of Things, and the appropriate role of social media in client communications.
 The focus needs to be practical and how to use these tools to attract new clients while retaining existing ones.

-While daunting, there are a few online learning companies that can create customized digital literacy plans for employees based on the current level of knowledge and profession.
+While daunting, there are a few online learning companies that can create customized digital literacy plans for employees based on their current level of knowledge and profession.
 Coursera and edX are two examples of companies that offer online learning, from free course audits to professional certifications and degrees.
 These platforms provide everyone the chance to learn at their own pace and in their own time.

 To capture your share of the Great Wealth Transfer, you need to get to know your clients extended families, especially those that stand to inherit your client’s wealth.